jacobvc/Neopixel-Display-System/README.md

 ## OBS Studio Script

 The OBS Studio script is a python script that allows control of any / all of the provided features as a result of activation and / or deactivation of any scene.
 The user interface

+## Neopixel Client

+The Neopixel Client is a .net MAUI applicaiton using a BLE interface on Android and a HTTP interface on WIndows (The Bluetooth livrary does not support Windows)